-This emphasizes on the fact that having clear, relevant and precise goals is important for the success of this framework.
+This quote emphasizes the fact that having clear, relevant, and precise goals is important for the success of this framework.
 Ideally, 3 goals are recommended in the goals section.

-The next step is to connect your coals with signals, in order to get a real-time picture of all the set of actions that are being performed and user behaviors or attitudes that would eventually determine the success or failure of the whole system.
+The next step is to connect your goals with signals, in other words, to define specific situations that will mean success for these goals.
+This part will give you a real-time picture of all the sets of actions that are being performed in your app.
+User behaviors or attitudes would eventually determine the success or failure of the whole system.

-Important thing to note here is that the signals should be easy to track.
-If the nature of your business is such that it does not automatically logs user’s actions or app KPIs, it could turn out to be a mess.
+Another important thing to note here is that the signals should be easy to track.
+If the nature of your business is such that it does not automatically log user’s actions or app KPIs, it could turn out to be a mess.
 Secondly, it is advised to only choose those signals that are connected to your UX-related changes.

-What are the Benefits of the HEART Framework?
+What are the Benefits of Using the HEART Framework?

-So what are the main plus points of using such a framework for UX improvements?
+So what are the main advantages of using such a framework by Google for UX improvements?
 Let’s have a look:

-- Business Intelligence – Since this system is based upon tracking user experience via different angles, it can provide valuable information not only to UX designers, but also to product managers, digital marketers and sales teams – such as what other factors might be affected if one metric is worked upon.
+- Business Intelligence: This system is based upon tracking user experience via different angles.
+So, it can provide valuable information not only to UX designers but also to product managers, digital marketers, and sales teams – such as what other factors might be affected if one metric is worked upon.

-- Defined Focus – This framework enables design teams to work upon specific areas of a platform related to UX, for example mobile app, instead of investing time and effort on those areas as well that might not have a huge impact on the end result.
+- Defined Focus: This Google framework of HEART enables design teams to work upon crucial areas of a mobile app related to UX, instead of investing time and effort on other areas that might not have a huge impact on the end result.

-For an organization that is not satisfied with its app results or whichever digital platform they are using, they might want to make use of the HEART framework.
-This model works on a more holistic approach and lets the designers identify, connect and measure the problematic areas over a specific time period.
+For an organization that is not satisfied with its app results or whichever digital platform they are using, the HEART framework by Google is great.
+This UX model works on a more holistic approach and lets the designers identify, connect, and measure the problematic areas over a specific time period.